knative/serving/docs/spec/spec.md

   #   route.
 Typically, this will be composed of the name and namespace
   #   along with a cluster-specific prefix (here, mydomain.com).
   domain: my-service.default.mydomain.com

+  # serviceName: The name for the core Kubernetes Service that fronts the
+  #   route.
+Typically, the name will be the same as the name of the
+  #   Knative service.
+  serviceName: myservice

   # current rollout status list. configurationName references
   #   are dereferenced to latest revision